kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 The basic idea is the following:

-1. Introduce `extended resource backed by DRA`.
+1. Introduce an `extended resource backed by DRA` concept.
 It is like the current extended resource backed by device plugin, in that, it has a string name, and a discrete countable quantity.
 Its capacity is provided through DRA `ResourceSlice`, its consumption is specified through pod's extended